ClaudiusMinimus/Create_in_Chaos/.github/ISSUE_TEMPLATE/bug_report.md

 ## Please Fill in ALL Applicable Sections ##

+### If this Bug report is not completed to the best of your ability, we may require additional information before we can help you.
+If you do not attempt to provide completely accurate information, then your Bug report may be ignored and closed. ###

 **Describe the bug**
 - A clear and concise description of what the bug is.
 - Please paste a link to this Bug Report in our discord in the cic-support channel. https://discord.com/invite/jXrx4Tu